feschukov/vlc-yaru-dark/README.md

 * Restart VLC.

 ## Approach of the project and next steps:
-I Involve [/r/Ubuntu](https://www.reddit.com/r/Ubuntu/) reddit community at each step of the design.
+NovaQC Involve [/r/Ubuntu](https://www.reddit.com/r/Ubuntu/) reddit community at each step of the design.

-Based on my post of [April 10th](https://www.reddit.com/r/Ubuntu/comments/fyk9uj/my_vlc_yaru_dark_skin_is_ready_to_download_link/), here are the main features I will try to add for the next release:
+Based on NovaQC's post of [April 10th](https://www.reddit.com/r/Ubuntu/comments/fyk9uj/my_vlc_yaru_dark_skin_is_ready_to_download_link/), here are the main features NovaQC will try to add for the next release:

 - [x] Make the skin resizable (with a maximize button);
 - [x] Add Volume button and slider;